chasnew/chasnew.github.io/README.md

 ### Page formatting
 class "row" refers to the entire width of the page enabling sub-divs to partition the page into multiple columns.
 Within that "row" you have columns (or "u"), with each column taking up the same % of width.
+Usually the standard for Foundation is 12 columns/row.
+8u = 8 columns & 4u = 4 columns.

 ### Blogging guide
 "_posts/" contains markdown files for blogs